theengs/decoder/docs/participate/adding-decoders.md

 # Adding decoders

-Adding your device protocol to Theengs decoder enable to increase interoperability and to create new use cases with your device.
-You will find below some guidance to do that.
+Adding your device protocol to Theengs Decoder enables to increase interoperability and to create new use cases with your device.
+Below you will find some guidance to do that.

 You can do a pull request directly to the [Repository](https://github.com/theengs/decoder).